Who We Are

 FUSION — Housing Families in Need

 Founded in 1993, FUSION is professionally staffed and volunteer supported.
 Our mission is to provide housing and support services to families experiencing homelessness in our community so they will have a safe, secure environment as they work toward self-sufficiency.

-As a nonprofit 501(c)(3) organization, FUSION owns and operates the Pete Andersen Family Center in Federal Way and 20 transitional housing units serving a homeless population in South King and North Pierce counties.
+As a 501(c)(3) nonprofit organization, FUSION owns and operates 20 transitional housing units and the Pete Andersen Family Center in Federal Way, a 90-bed emergency shelter for families with minor children in their care.

 The goal for families in our shelter and transitional housing programs is to secure livable wage employment and a permanent home.
 FUSION provides dedicated case management and support services from professional advocates as keys to this success.

 We have given more than 200 families a chance to move from homelessness to a self-sufficient and productive life.
 More than 85 percent of guest families successfully find permanent housing following their stay in a FUSION home.

 A fusion of community support is critical to our success.
 We have consistently raised more than 75 percent of our budget needs with contributions from corporations, foundations, service groups and local businesses who donate goods and financial sponsorships.
 The annual Summer Gala on the beautiful grounds of Dumas Bay Centre at Dash Point is a community gathering that raises operating funds for FUSION.
 Support also comes from individuals, churches and civic groups in financial and in-kind gifts.